Cone dystrophy: Presentation

 The most common symptoms of cone dystrophy are vision loss (age of onset ranging from the late teens to the sixties), sensitivity to bright lights, and poor color vision.
 Therefore, patients see better at dusk.
 Visual acuity usually deteriorates gradually, but it can deteriorate rapidly to 20/200; later, in more severe cases, it drops to "counting fingers" vision.
 Color vision testing using color test plates (HRR series) reveals many errors on both red-green and blue-yellow plates.

 Dystrophy of the rods and cones

 Dystrophy of the light-sensing cells of the eye may also occur in the rods as well, or in both the cones and the rods.

 A type of rod-cone dystrophy—where rod function decline is typically earlier or more pronounced than cone dystrophy—has been identified as a relatively common characteristic of Bardet–Biedl Syndrome.

 At least one type of autosomal dominant cone-rod dystrophy is caused by mutations in the guanylate cyclase 2D (not geometrical) gene (GUCY2D) on chromosome 17.

+There is a difference between the much more prevalent syndrome Cone-Rod Dystrophy and the extremely rare Cone Dystrophy.